 I was particularly interested in the world of the musckoskeletal.
 In 1995 I graduated from the Ann Arbor School of Massage and Bodywork and my career led me to a pamphlet about this Technique called Active Release Techniques.
 It was fascinating to me how much this technique made logical sense.
 I’ve always thought that tissue movement was an important component and was eager to learn more.
 In 2007 I purchased my airline ticket to San Francisco paid tuition for my first class and the adventure began.

 By 2010 I was full body certified in Active Release Techniques and was beginning my career where I am still practicing at Koob Chiropractic.
 My job was becoming more and more exciting everyday as I slowly learned the intricacies of this amazing world.
 I understood that with this Swiss army knife of a technique I had a view that was different from conventional physical medicine.
 I had a map.
 This was a map that wasn’t being used by anyone else.

-The map of over 500 protocols and a growing toolbox in integrative assessment allowed me to see things that was missed in conventional physical medicine.
+The map of over 500 protocols and a growing toolbox in integrative assessment allowed me to see things that was often missed in conventional physical medicine.
 I never imagined that I would be in a position to help people where nobody else was able.
 Patients had cancelled carpal tunnel surgeries, ulnar transposition surgeries and shoulder impingement surgeries.
 Patients ended their need for pain medications, orthotics for foot problems and mouthguards for TMJ problems.
 I could producing incredible results with this system of thinking and treating.
 This continued to be fun and rewarding work.
 I came to understand that this toolbox was incredible but had it’s limitations.
 I looked to fill the void knowing that movement needed to be better understood .